Resource management is a feature within Kinetica designed to meet three goals:

 Any object that exists at its lowest possible tier will be considered unevictable by the system, regardless of eviction priority.

 Tier strategy is also considered when determining the lowest possible tier.
-For example, a memory-only table with a tier strategy that contains no Disk Cache Tier will have the RAM Tier as its lowest possible tier and be unevictable from it.
+For example, a memory-only table with a tier strategy that contains no Disk Cache Tier or Cold Storage Tier will have the RAM Tier as its lowest possible tier and be unevictable from it.